amitbl/blocktube/README.md

 * [**Firefox AMO**](https://addons.mozilla.org/en-US/firefox/addon/blocktube/)

 ## FAQ
-* I'm still using YouTube's old layout desgin, can I use this extension?
+* I'm still using YouTube's old layout design, can I use this extension?
   No. Please switch to the new desgin [here](https://www.youtube.com/new)

 * What is the difference between "Channel ID" and "Channel Name"